KMontero606/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 2: Create Visualizations for the Trip Analysis
 ### Summary Statistics on Suspension Coils
-Summary statitics for the suspension coil’s PSI continuous variable across all manufacturing lots
+Summary statitics for the suspension coil’s PSI continuous variable across all manufacturing lots.
+The mean PSI is determined to be ~1500 for all manufacturing lots.
 ![image](https://user-images.githubusercontent.com/106962921/191745305-c9b0ee8f-b458-4eb0-beff-01d239162a07.png)

 Summary statistics for the following PSI metrics for each lot: mean, median, variance, and standard deviation.
+The mean PSI is determined to be ~1500 for each manufacturing lots.
 ![image](https://user-images.githubusercontent.com/106962921/191745610-dcbb309a-2f23-4f01-92d9-2db168376400.png)

 **1. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**